gilbertohasnofb/auxjad/docs/api/api-core.rst

     These classes are imported directly into the |auxjad|_ namespace.
-    Therefore, to use a class such as :class:`auxjad.CartographySelector` you only need to import |auxjad|_ and instantiate the class from itsnamespace:
+    Therefore, to use a class such as :class:`auxjad.CartographySelector` you only need to import |auxjad|_ and instantiate the class from its namespace:

     >>> import auxjad
     >>> selector = auxjad.CartographySelector(pitch_list)